 Regulation of Intrastate Natural Gas and NGL Pipelines.
 Intrastate transportation of natural gas and NGLs is largely regulated by the state in which such transportation takes place.
 To the extent that ETP's or Regency's intrastate natural gas transportation systems transport natural gas in interstate commerce, the rates, terms and conditions of such services are subject to FERC jurisdiction under Section 311 of the Natural Gas Policy Act ("NGPA").
-The NGPA regulates, among other things, the provision of transportation services by an intrastate natural gas pipeline on behalf of a local distribution company or an interstate natural gas pipeline and ET Fuel System are subject to FERC regulation pursuant to Section 311 of the NGPA.
-Under Section 311, rates charged for intrastate transportation must be fair and equitable, and amounts collected in excess of fair and equitable rates are subject to FERC review and approval.
+The NGPA regulates, among other things, the provision of transportation services by an intrastate natural gas pipeline on behalf of a local distribution company or an interstate natural gas pipeline.
+The rates, terms and conditions of some transportation and storage services provided on the Oasis pipeline, HPL System, East Texas pipeline and ET Fuel System are subject to FERC regulation pursuant to Section 311 of the NGPA.
+Under Section 311, rates charged for intrastate transportation must be fair and equitable, and amounts collected in excess of fair and equitable rates are subject to refund with interest.
+The terms and conditions of service set forth in the intrastate facility's statement of operating conditions are also subject to FERC review and approval.
 Should the FERC determine not to authorize rates equal to or greater than ETP's or Regency's currently approved Section 311 rates, ETP's or Regency's business may be adversely affected.
-Failure to observe the service limitations applicable to transportation and storage services under Section 311, failure to comply with the terms and conditions of service established in the pipeline's FERC approved statement of operating conditional status, and/or the imposition of administrative, civil and criminal remedies.
+Failure to observe the service limitations applicable to transportation and storage services under Section 311, failure to comply with the rates approved by the FERC for Section 311 service, and failure to comply with the terms and conditions of service established in the pipeline's FERC approved statement of operating conditions could result in an alteration of jurisdictional status, and/or the imposition of administrative, civil and criminal remedies.